ArthurGareginyan/rss-feed-icon-for-specificfeedscom/README.md

 ## Credits

+* The icon of plugin is a copyrighted image created by [Arthur Gareginyan](http://www.arthurgareginyan.com).
+(C) All rights reserved.
+* The banner of plugin is a copyrighted image created by [Arthur Gareginyan](http://www.arthurgareginyan.com).
+(C) All rights reserved.
-All icons are the property of the [SpecificFeeds.com](http://www.specificfeeds.com).
+* All icons are the property of the [SpecificFeeds.com](http://www.specificfeeds.com).

 ## Author